Statement on facepaint

 We are very sorry to announce that owing to current health restrictions from Public Health England, [...]

 Come and see us perform.
-Our next event is "Lincoln BIG Morris day of dance (Saturday)" on the 04 September 2021.
+Our next event is "The Market Ale House, Leyland (Thursday)" on the 05 August 2021.

 For more details please see our Watch Us page.